-There is a simple fix to avoid agreements to agree, and the wasted time caused when they escalate.
+There is a simple fix to avoid agreements to agree, and the wasted time caused when disputes escalate.

-The wording should be changed so that whatever it is to be agreed is agreed then and there in the contract.
+The wording should be changed so that whatever it is to be agreed is agreed then and there in the contract itself.

 Not at some time after the contract is signed.

 Every clause in a contract will be given legal effect, where at all possible.